 It’s not your mind that’s going to help you navigate good boundaries.

 Knowing what’s really right for you in each and every given moment can change.
 Because your feelings about them can change.
 And your feelings are located in your body… not your mind.
 That’s why it takes greater awareness and compassion to create healthy boundaries.

 If you haven’t been taught about healthy boundary setting you may use barricades to protect yourself.
 But they don’t work.
 Instead, they disconnect you from others.
+And they cut you off from the power of your heart.
 Look at the difference.

 Boundaries vs Barricades